Accessibility

 To provide a holistic approach to accessibility, the City has policy on accessibility throughout many plans and strategies, starting with the Official Community Plan.
 In this way, accessibility is considered through all decision making whether it is related to land use, mobility, technology, finance, engagement, climate and environment, community wellbeing, public safety, infrastructure and more.

-• The North Shore Advisory Committee on Disability Issues (ACDI) (highlighted below)
+• The North Shore Accessibility Advisory Committee (AAC) (highlighted below)

-Since 1991, the City has supported the North Shore Advisory Committee on Disability Issues (ACDI).
-Comprised of community volunteers from the City and the Districts of North and West Vancouver, the ACDI discusses issues that affect people with disabilities and makes recommendations to the three North Shore municipal councils.
-This tri-municipal approach helps to inform and guide ongoing efforts to enhance accessibility on the North Shore.
+Since 1991, the City has supported an Accessibility Committee on the North Shore.
+Comprised of community volunteers from the City and the Districts of North and West Vancouver, the newly renamed North Shore Accessibility Advisory Committee (NS AAC) seeks to identify barriers that affect community members with disabilities and makes recommendations to the three North Shore municipal councils as required based on the unique perspectives and lived experiences of its members.
+This tri-municipal approach helps to remove barriers and improve overall accessibility for residents, staff, and other community members with disabilities on the North Shore.

 Contact Us